RMSLowside/rmslow/Drawings/NotificationService/README.md

 # Notification Service

-The Notification Service is a common component that enables teams to send notifications to a variety of endpoints while also tracking the history of all events sent through it.
+The Notification Service is a common Service that enables applications to send notifications to a variety of endpoints

 The Notification service consists of the following components:

-- The Notification service datastore
 - The Notification service API
 - The Notification service SDK
-- The Notification service UI

 # Components

-## Datastore
+## API
+The Notification web service will be written in Java and hosted inside a EC2 Apache Tomcat instance.
+The endpoints below will be open to use by systems that have registered their system certificates with the Notification service.
+Notification service will route to the micro service for sending based on endpoint, email goes to the EmailService, Skype to SkypeService, and so on.
+If no enpoint is specified, the service will check the UserPrefs service for the recipients, defaulting to emial, and then routing the messages.

 - Notification object.
 ```java